mvitgpt/Mental-Arithmetic-Quiz/README.md

       These are : (questionsLevel1, questionsLevel2, questionsLevel3)

-     + One Unused variable: These are functions that have been called internally from the HTML or from other functions. - (optionClick)
+     + One Unused variable: Theseis function that have been called internally from the HTML. - (optionClick)

 ## Lighthouse Testing